Awards and Achievements

 Edwin R. Bingham Scholarship in History

-- Edwin Bingham Scholarship.
-Awarded to an out-of-state undergraduate history major completing his or her sophomore or junior year and who has excelled “on the basis of the overall quality of their academic work, their commitment to learning, and their potential for further academic achievement.”
+Awarded to an undergraduate history major, in their sophomore or junior year, that will greatly benefit from financial assistance.
+Candidates will be evaluated on the overall quality of their academic work, commitment to learning, and potential for further academic achievement.

 Awarded to history majors in their sophomore, junior, or senior years that have demonstrated high levels of academic achievement.